Uune: Tutorial

 Once per scene, you may spend an action to give your companion affection, and they gain +1 resource on all actions for the rest of the scene.

-— Core Shticks: The Trainer
+— Core Shticks

 Rex’s experiences are going to be much like Neomi’s.
 A bit of explanation for where a bit of his wordly experience (or training) comes from.
 For Rex’s first experience, Nancy wrote this: “Neomi will often bring Rex exploring with her.
 She’s been able to teach him to retrieve things in places that she can’t get to, and to help her move things she can’t on her own.”
 This tells us quite a bit about what Rex can do: he’s good at retrieving, pulling, navigating obtuse environments, and possibly some less intuitive situations.
 These are all situations that Rex can easily apply his training, and will gain a resource for.